by Mike Shea on 18 November 2019

 The rest of this article contains advice for each of the quests in Dragon of Icespire Peak.
 I'll add more quest tips and summaries as I run through the adventure.

 For all of the mysteries and secret doors in this dungeon, it is light on treasure.
 The final chamber, according to the text, takes 40 hours to dig through and includes no useful treasure; only a deadly trap.
 We can reduce the time it takes to dig to this chamber to 40 minutes instead of 40 hours and include a magic item or a relic to reward their exploration of the dungeon.
+The final trap in the dungeon can be anticlimactic since it offers no real reward.
+Instead of a gemstone sitting in the hand of the statue, it might be a necklace of fireballs around its neck, with the statue holding one such orb in its hand.
+If someone pulls the necklace away, it blows up.
+If the one pulling the necklace is careful about it, they can remove that one orb without it blowing up or do so safely away from the statue.

 For more tips, see this Dwarven Excavation tips video by Bob World Builder or watch this one-on-one Dwarven Excavation liveplay video with NewbieDM and myself.